}

 How true.
 The woman who requested the song wanted the memory of the notes, not the words.
 She requested the song not so much because those Latin words held great meaning for her but because of the memories and feelings the sound of a voice lifting those notes high could invoke.
 In a moment of clarity and creativity, my sister knew what this woman truly wanted and offered it to her.

 This moment in the hospital has traveled with me over the past several years.
 When I keep thinking I need to get a liturgical piece “right” or the perfect word inserted into a sermon or a prayer art instillation just so, I remember this moment.
-I remember that my sister knew that while form certainly is important (I know she’d never audition without knowing the words to her songs) we can’t be slaves to it.
+I remember that my sister knew that while form certainly is important (I know she’d never audition without knowing the words to her songs) we can’t be bound to it.
 We can’t allow the desire to be perfect in our creative endeavors stop us from finishing or sharing them.
 Sometimes we need to just make up the Latin.